 - Mix all vegetables in a bowl and toss with dressing.
 Sprinkle toasted sesame seeds on top and mix in lightly.

 When selecting, choose compact and firm heads without any evidence of brown spots or worm damage.
 To prepare the head of cabbage, remove the thick outer leaves and wash.
 Cook until just tender as unpleasant smelling sulfur compounds are released with prolonged cooking.

 In the Garden

 Cabbage grows best in cooler temperature, usually grown in both spring and fall.
 Spring cabbage should be planted approximately a month before the last frost, so it can mature before the summer heat.
 Fall plants should be planted in late July or early August, 6-8 weeks before the first frost of fall.
 Growing in cooler weather makes the cabbage sweeter and more pleasant to eat.

-Cathy McIsaac, a registered dietician, is the Manager of Clinical Nutrition at the UVM Medical Center.
+Cathy McIsaac, a registered dietician, is the Manager of Nutrition Services at the UVM Medical Center.